wlemkows/nvml/libpmem/master/libpmem.3.md

 type of byte addressable access to storage.
 A *persistent memory aware file system* is typically used to expose the direct access to applications.
-Memory mapping a file from this type of file system results in the load/store, non-paged access to pmem.<br />
+Memory mapping a file from this type of file system results in the load/store, non-paged access to pmem.

 This library is for applications that use persistent memory directly, without the help of any library-supplied transactions or memory allocation.
 Higher-level libraries that build on **libpmem** are available and are recommended for most applications, see: